No. 24 San Jose State Spartans Defeat Bowling Green

 In a first-ever meeting between San Jose State and Bowling Green, RFK Stadium welcomed another great matchup to Washington, D.C., in 2012.

-San Jose State (10-2), the highest-ranked team ever to play in the Military Bowl®, entered with a six-game winning streak that propelled the Spartans into the national rankings for the first time since 1975.
+San Jose State (10-2), the highest-ranked team ever to play in the Military Bowl up to that point, entered with a six-game winning streak that propelled the Spartans into the national rankings for the first time since 1975.
 On the other side of the ball, Bowling Green (8-4) went on a late-season run, winning seven of its final eight regular season games to earn its first bowl bid since the 2009 Humanitarian Bowl.
 Defensive lineman Chris Jones, Mid-American Conference Defensive Player of the Year, led a unit that held seven opponents to one touchdown or less.